Tweener/kmplate/README.md

 ---

 # ⭐️ Introduction
-Kmplate is a template to easily create a new Kotlin Multiplaform project based on Clean Architecture with modularization by layer.
+Kmplate is a template to easily create a new Kotlin Multiplatform project based on Clean Architecture with modularization by layer.

 Current stack:
 - UI framework: [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/)